 Sweep as straight a path as possible.
 Avoid bumping into posts or scraping the sides of the sweeper.

 - Move the main brush lever into the (Main Brush Down) or (Main Brush Free-Float) position. - 2.
 Move the side brush arm into the down position. - 3.
-Make sure the solution switch is turned off. - 4.
-Push in the vacuum shut-off knob. - 5.
-Raise the rear squeegee with the squeegee lever. - 6.
 Sweep as required.

 TO DUMP HOPPER